 Today, there are over 80,000 elevators in New York City, but no human gets a paycheck for operating one.

-Forrester’s team of bright boys spent all of 1947 designing the computer on paper; the next year, 1948, the team transformed their blueprints into a computing machine (using over 2500 square feet of floor space in an old laundry building); and in 1949, they switched on their creation, which then ran continuously until 1959.
+Forrester’s team of bright boys spent all of 1947 designing the computer on paper; the next year, 1948, the team transformed their blueprints into a computing machine (using over 2500 square feet of floor space in an old laundry building).
+In 1949, they switched on their creation, which then ran continuously for a decade until 1959.

 The more advanced version of Whirlwind, the SAGE computer, ran continuously until 1984, with a remarkable uptime of over 95 percent.